fumikistrider/ofxSyphonDoubler/README.md

 About
 -----

-Make 2 syphon input into 1 syphon output.
+This addon make 2 syphon input into 1 syphon output.
+It uses ofxSyphonDirectory (ofxSyphon).

 Requirements
 ------------